 I think that the first time that I explicitly thought about these things was when I read one of Richard Dawkins’ books; I think is was Climbing Mount Improbable.
 As all of Dawkins’ science books, it is a delight to read.
 One of the chapters included a description of how relatively simple is to write a computer program to simulate, with eerie efficiency, the flying behavior of a flock of birds.

-I remember thinking at the time that this was ok, but that reality must be something more than the reduction of the behavior of a dot in a computer screen to a few (actually very few) mathematical rules.
+I remember thinking at the time that this was ok, but that reality must be something more to it than the reduction of the behavior of a dot in a computer screen to a few (actually very few) mathematical rules.
 That can’t be all there is; what about what is actually going on in an individual brain of a given bird?
+Everything the bird sees from far above?
+What is something itches?

 (Ok, go ahead, feel free to insert your favorite “bird brain” joke here…)

-Anyway, I thought about the millions of neuronal connections in that little bird brain, I thought about the thousands of complex calculations that it processed in mere thousands of a second, the kind of calculations that made it flap its wings a little faster or a little slower or the ones that made it veer to the right or to the left, up or down…
+Anyway, I thought about the millions of neuronal connections in that little bird brain, I thought about the thousands of complex calculations that it processes in mere thousands of a second, the kind of calculations that made it flap its wings a little faster or a little slower or the ones that made it veer to the right or to the left, up or down… its left wing still itching like crazy …

 Am I making sense?